MaxStewart/349-Asgn2/README.md

+ **Please be aware that the services were run on AWS but have been taken off now.
+You can still run the webservice locally using vagrant**

  This project was about hosting a webapp on AWS.

  The files that were hosted on our AWS EC2 can be found in the file "AWS Version".